Buying Vacant Land: Will You Have Water?

 • Whether there is a reliable and sufficient supply of water.

 As with a public water system, once you are connected to a community well, you are responsible for periodically paying water usage fees to the association.
-To be prepared for what's in store, you should also ask the association about the water rates, as well as what restrictions it places on water use.
+To be prepared for what's ahead, ask the association about the water rates, as well as what restrictions it places on water usage.

 Sometimes, when a homeowners' association owns the well, the water usage fees are included in the regular dues paid by homeowners.
 You might have to pay additional charges for the costs the association incurs in repairing, replacing, maintaining, and monitoring the well.

 If a property has no access to a public or community water source, you'll have to dig an individual well to get running water for the land.
-The cost and success of digging a well varies greatly, depending on the location of the property and the availability and location of underground water on the land.
+The cost and success of doing so varies greatly, depending on the location of the property and the availability and location of underground water on the land.

 Before you buy a piece of land that requires digging an individual well, find out as much information as you can about wells in the area.
 Contact a licensed well driller (or the county building department) to determine:

-• What state and local regulations govern individual wells.
+• What state and local regulations govern or restrict individual wells.

 • The probability of finding a reliable, sustainable water supply.